 Wakeboard Instruction Tips by Adam Fields

 As a professional wakeboarder, I have a wealth of knowledge to share.
-Please feel free to browse through my tips and instructions, print the articles, and share with other water sports enthusiast.
+Please feel free to browse through my tips and instructions, print the articles, and share with other water sports enthusiast why watersports and the sport of wakeboarding continue to be my passion.
 Come back to this page often to read the most current article.

 Improve Boating Safety